-Mystic Seaport Wadsworth Atheneum Art Pass

-Mystic Aquarium Roger Williams Park Zoo
+Mystic Seaport CT Science Center Mystic Aquarium Roger Williams Park

+Zoo

-CTs Old State House DEEP No Child Left Inside Day Pass
+DEEP No Child Left Inside Day Pass Wadsworth

-CT Science Center
+Atheneum Art Pass

+CTs Old State House Florence Griswold

+Museum

 The library is very active in promoting reading for children of all ages.
 Each year the library provides a Reading Room at the Brooklyn Summer Recreation Camp.
-Library staff provides reading activities, book and games for all children who attend.
+Library Staff provides reading activities, books and games for all children who attend.
 The Brooklyn Library also offers a summer reading game for children who do not attend summer recreation.
-The library sponsors a book discussion group that meets regularly at the libary.
+The library sponsors a book discussion that meets regularly at the library.
 Book titles and date of upcoming discussions are posted on the library website.
 Everyone is welcome to attend these discussions.

 The Friends of the Brooklyn Library continue to contribute in many ways to the library's program.
 Meeting times and locations are posted on the library website.
 The Friends hold a Fall Plant and Bake Sale each year on the Saturday after Labor Day.
 They also offer a selection of historic Brooklyn buildings by Cat's Meow.
-Pieces in the services include Friendship Valley, the Isreal Putnam Statue, the Town Pump, the Unitarian Church, Old Trinity, the Brooklyn Library, Mortlake Firehouse, and the Copper Beech Tree.
-Also Available Cat's Meow Christmas ornaments of the library and Mortlake Firehouse.
+Pieces include Friendship Valley, the Israel Putnam Statue, the Town Pump, the Unitarian

+Church, Old Trinity, the Brooklyn Library, Mortlake Firehouse, and the Copper Beech Tree.
+Also available are Cat's Meow Christmas Ornaments of the library and Mortlake Firehouse.
 These may be purchased at the library.
-The Friends also had a once-a-month table at the Farmer's Market in Brooklyn where they sold baked goods and library tote bags.
 Proceeds from Friends' projects support library programs that include, but are not limited to, funds for Library Passes and the Book Discussion Group.